George Spafford Richardson: Western Samoa

 In March 1923, Richardson was appointed Administrator of Western Samoa, a former possession of Imperial Germany but now a League of Nations mandate for which New Zealand was responsible on behalf of the League of Nations.
 This effectively ended his military career but not before he received a final promotion to major general.

 Richardson met with some initial success in his new role, learning Samoan and implementing a number of reforms.
 He focussed on transforming the country's economy into one based upon agriculture with a long-term view of Samoan self-governance, and also implemented welfare and educational programs.
 His results were such that his term of three years in Western Samoa was extended by a further two years.
 He was knighted as a Knight Commander of the Order of the British Empire, in the 1925 King's Birthday Honours.
 However, over the next two years he had to deal with the increasing influence of the Mau movement, a nationalist group agitating for independence from New Zealand via peaceful means.
 Although Richardson was successful in implementing reform, he was ignorant of Samoan culture and political tradition and dismissive of Samoan activism.
 He believed that the realm of politics was only suitable for Europeans, on account of it being "a simple matter to upset a Native race".

-Prior to Richardson's appointment, there had been considerable intermingling on the Samoan islands and there was a sizable biracial population.
+Prior to Richardson's appointment, there had been considerable intermingling on the Samoan islands and there was a sizeable biracial population.
 Under his administration, European settlers were not allowed to interact with the Samoan population.
-This prompted prompted criticism from both the European residents and Samoans.
+This prompted criticism from both the European residents and Samoans.
 He was also criticised for his intrusive policies – he repressed freedom of media, freedom of association, and free speech on the Samoan islands.
-He arrested and banished individuals who criticized his rule.
+He arrested and banished individuals who criticised his rule.

 Once the Mau movement gained momentum, Richardson took a heavy-handed approach to asserting his authority and deported several leaders of the Mau.
 This did not have the desired effect and dissent amongst the general population towards the New Zealand administration only increased.
 Richardson was forced to call in marines from the New Zealand Division of the Royal Navy to deal with the civil unrest.
 Shortly afterwards, on 31 March 1928, he retired.
 Later in the year, he was the New Zealand representative to the League of Nations meeting which discussed the administration of Western Samoa.